build-on-aws/content/concepts/amazon-bedrock-golang-getting-started/index.md

 When you initialize an `aws.Config` instance using `config.LoadDefaultConfig`, the AWS Go SDK uses its *default* credential chain to find AWS credentials.
 You can [read up on the details here](https://aws.github.io/aws-sdk-go-v2/docs/configuring-sdk/#specifying-credentials), but in my case, I already have a `credentials` file in `<USER_HOME>/.aws` which is detected and picked up by the SDK.

-## Amazon Bedrock client types
+## Amazon Bedrock Client Types

 The Amazon Bedrock Go SDK supports two client types:

-1. The first one, [bedrock.Client](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/bedrock#Client), can be used for control plane like operations such as getting information about base foundation models, (or [custom models](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/bedrock#Client.ListCustomModels)), [creating a fine-tuning job](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/bedrock#Client.CreateModelCustomizationJob) to customize a base model, etc.
+1. The first one, [bedrock.Client](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/bedrock#Client), can be used for control plane-like operations such as getting information about base foundation models, or [custom models](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/bedrock#Client.ListCustomModels), [creating a fine-tuning job](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/bedrock#Client.CreateModelCustomizationJob) to customize a base model, etc.
-2. The [bedrockruntime.Client](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/bedrockruntime#Client) in the [bedrockruntime](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/bedrockruntime) package is used to run inference on the Foundation models (this is the interesting part!)
+2. The [bedrockruntime.Client](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/bedrockruntime#Client) in the [bedrockruntime](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/bedrockruntime) package is used to run inference on the Foundation models (this is the interesting part!).

 ## Listing Amazon Bedrock Foundation Models